 How to start a personal appearance business

 Before starting a PAS there is a lot to consider.
-You may require other applications or approvals such as development approval or advertising approval.
+You may need other applications or approvals such as development or advertising approval.
 You will need to consider the design and fit out of the premises.
-Home based and mobile business must bee the same design and fit out requirements as shops, and existing shops may require an upgrade to meet current standards.
+Home based and mobile business must meet the same design and fit out requirements as shops.
+Existing shops may need an upgrade to meet current standards.
 For more information, refer to the Toolbox website.